Nitra-Global/NGEM/README.md

 1. **Download** the latest version from the [Releases page](https://github.com/Nitra-Global/NG-Extension-Manager/releases).
 2. **Add** the extension to your browser following the instructions for your specific browser.
-3. If you don't like the light design, you can check out the dark mode version of NG Extension Manager > https://github.com/Nitra-Global/NGEM-Dark-Mode
+3. If you prefer a darker design, check out the [NGEM Dark Mode](https://github.com/Nitra-Global/NGEM-Dark-Mode).

 ## 📄 Roadmap

-We are continually working to enhance NG Extension Manager with:

-- Implementation of **Offline Support**.
+While **no new features** will be added, we are maintaining:
-- Advanced **Security Features**.
+- **Security patches** and **bug fixes**.
-- UI/UX improvements based on community feedback.
+- **Compatibility updates** for the latest browser versions.

 ## 🤝 Contributing

-We welcome contributions from the community!
-If you'd like to help us improve the extension or report any issues, please:
+We welcome contributions!
+If you'd like to help us improve the extension or report issues, please:

 1. **Fork** the repository.
-2. **Create a new branch** for your feature or bug fix.
+2. **Create a new branch** for your changes.
-3. **Submit a pull request** with a clear description of your changes.
+3. **Submit a pull request** with a clear description of your modifications.

 ## 📄 License
 This project is licensed under the **Nitra Global License Agreement**.
 For details, please see the [LICENSE](License) file.

 ## 🏷️ Contact
 For any inquiries, please contact us at [NGDE@WEB.DE](mailto:NGDE@WEB.DE).

 ---

 ### Created and Developed by: